Eugene Lang gave over $100 million to stimulate education, during his lifetime. Why education?

 Here are some of the great readers, who became great leaders.
 They started from scratch, but everyone knows their names now: Elon Musk, Warren Buffett, Bill Gates, President Clinton, Thomas Edison, Charles Darwin, J.S.
 Bach.
 We can give everyone a chance to learn like them!

 With technology, today almost everyone can read almost anything, any time, on mobile.
 But they have to read English.
 Other languages have almost 90% fewer pages on the Internet, or even less.
-Please see the table at the left, below.
+Please see the table and the chart below.

 Also, reading is more than an isolated skill!
 If a student fails to read English, writing is harder, and so is reading math problems.
 Maybe even worse, self-esteem and resilience fall.